 - All our GP consultations have now returned to normal.
 Appointments can be chosen by the patient as either a face-to-face or telephone consultation.

 - All GP appointments are 10 minutes long each and for one patient only.
 Please request a double appointment when you speak to reception if you would like more time with the GP to discuss complex or multiple problems.

-- Additional “extended hours” GP appointments are available outside of our usual opening hours.
+- Additional “enhanced access” GP appointments are available outside of our usual opening hours.